pm25/showlit/README.md

 npm run dev
 ```

 This will start the Vite development server.
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) (or the URL shown in your terminal) to view it in the browser.

 ### 🚀 Deployment